Jumbo 90cm Balloons - Inflation Guide

 Filling 90cm latex balloons (including confetti filled)

 Jumbo 90cm helium filled balloons can float for 2-3 days however this is dependant on how they are handled, transported & mostly importantly: weather.
 Helium is sensitive to temperature so avoid extreme heat & extreme cold.
 On a hot day your balloon may only float for 12hours.
 Our recommendation is to inflate the balloon very close to the start time of your event.
-Please be aware of sharp objects, your balloon will pop.
+Please be aware of hot or sharp objects, as these will cause your balloon to pop.

 Jumbo 90cm balloons have a large neck opening so can be a little more tricky to fill than regular 30cm balloons.
 I have found that simply holding the neck of the balloon tightly around the nozzle of the helium or air pump works fine.
 You can tie them as you would a standard balloon.

 When jumbo 90cm balloons are fully inflated with helium they can lift a weight of up to 340g.
 When fully inflated with helium they have a serious amount of pull and can be quite difficult to control outside even in light winds.
 Children find them particularly difficult to handle and they need to be well tethered or could be lost very quickly.

 Jumbo 90cm balloons can be filled with all helium, all air or half air and half helium together.
 Please be aware that when inflated with half and half helium the balloon will not stay afloat for as long or be able to handle as much weight (e.g. balloon tassels)

 Confetti Balloons: In most cases the confetti will pool in the bottom of your balloon.
 Static is what causes the confetti to stick to the side of the balloon.
 To create static rub the inflated balloon with your hand & roll the balloon for the confetti to stick.
 This process may need to be repeated during your event.
 Bare in mind we cannot guarantee the confetti will stick when inflating with helium.